Counting geodesics on expander surfaces: Simple geodesics

 i.e. $Q^=$ consists of vectors that hit at least $\frac \alpha 4 k$ distinct elements of $\{B_\nu\}$ among times $t_1,\ldots, t_{\lfloor(1-\alpha)k\rfloor}$, which we label $B_{\nu_1(v)}, \ldots, B_{\nu_{\lfloor (\alpha/4) k\rfloor}(v)}$.

-To deal with ``edge effect components'', we will consider similar sets defined with respect to flow boxes of slightly different size (as in proof of \Cref{thm:effect-mult-mix}.
-Let $Q^+\subset B^+$ be the corresponding set for the $\{B_\nu^+\}$, i.e.
+To deal with ``edge effect components'', we will also consider similar sets defined with respect to flow boxes of slightly different size (as in proofs of \Cref{thm:effect-pgt} and \Cref{thm:effect-mult-mix}).
+Hence, on first reading, the reader is advised to ignore the differences between $Q^+,Q^=,$ and $Q$.
+Let $Q^+\subset B^+$ be the corresponding set for the $\{B_\nu^+\}$ (recall the enlarged flow boxes $B^+$ as defined in \Cref{sec:notation-setup}), i.e.

 Note that $Q^=\subset Q^+$.
 We then define $Q$ to be the union of components of $Q^+$ that intersect $Q^=$ i.e.

 Note that $Q^= \subset Q\subset Q^+$.